Distinguished Professor Ricardo F. Muñoz

 Dr Lance O’Sullivan

 Dr Lance O’Sullivan is a leading medical innovator pursing the goal of increasing access to quality health care using emerging digital technologies.
-Concepts such as cloud, mobility, artificial intelligence, digital humans, internet of things and blockchain are not typically taught at medical schools and yet Lance believes the time has come for them to be.
+Concepts such as cloud, mobility, artificial intelligence, digital humans, internet of things and blockchain are not typically taught in the health sector and yet Lance believes the time has come for them to be.
 “The tools of my trade that will allow the greatest impact on the health of our country have changed”.
-Lance believes there is a big enough clinical knowledge base to have exponential improvements in the health and well-being of all NZ’ers if we can create more digital bridges separating the patient from the care.
+Lance believes there is a big enough clinical knowledge base to have exponential improvements in the health and well-being of all if we can create more digital bridges separating the patient from the care.

-Lance is a passionate son of NZ that wants to see our country lead the way in the delivery of innovative models of care that provides MORE care to MORE people of HIGHER quality for LESS cost resulting in a FAIRER society.
+Lance is a passionate son of New Zealand that wants to see our country lead the way in the delivery of innovative models of care that provides MORE care to MORE people of HIGHER quality for LESS cost resulting in a FAIRER society.

 Professor Sally Merry